markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

 ## popup.js

 This file contains JavaScript code to populate and save field values.
-You can [download the complete source here](${cdn2}/files/mab_bookmark_extension.zip), but for now the important part is the script:
+You can [download the complete source here](https://github.com/markashleybell/mab_bookmark_extension/archive/0.1.zip), but for now the important part is the script itself:

     :::javascript
     // This callback function is called when the content script has been
     // injected and returned its results
     function onPageInfo(o)  {
         document.getElementById('title').value = o.title;
         document.getElementById('url').value = o.url;
         document.getElementById('summary').innerText = o.summary;
     }

     // Global reference to the status display SPAN